 Cultural Engagement Tip: Get to know your neighbors!

 Remember the last time you moved?
-You unpack, reorient and get to know your neighbors.
+You unpacked, reoriented and got to know your neighbors.
 Or did you?
 We live in an increasingly individual and separated society with cell phones, ear buds and text messages safely cushioning us from interpersonal interaction.
 It is easy to live our lives without ever really engaging those right next to us, even on the most superficial of levels.

 While discussing Dallas Theological Seminary’s Cultural Engagement initiative, Dr. Mark Yarbrough noted how important it is to know who our neighbors really are.